-Fremont College Holds Commencement for Largest Graduating Class
+Fremont University Holds Commencement for Largest Graduating Class

 Valedictorian, Sheila Maingi, offered the following words of inspiration during her Valedictorian speech: “My advice to my fellow graduates and myself today is to do one thing at a time.
 Give each experience your full attention, run your race and run it well, for success comes to those who do not waste time comparing what they are doing to what others are doing.
 Success enters the house of the person who says, “I will do my best” every day.
 Be thankful, chase your dreams, and if you find that you are at the end of a rope, remember to tie a knot and hang on!

 What awaits you is already yours.
 Believe, trust, breathe, love and live.”
 During the ceremony, nine students were also recognized for Summa Cum Laude (4.0 Cummulative GPA), including Alexandra Montecino, Amy Lachica, Anthony Torrero, Carmella Love, Darlene Marquez, James Rufer, Lovely Santos, Rebecca Friedman, and Sharon Delehant.
 Several students were also recognized for Magna Cum Laude (3.50-3.99 GPA).

 Honorable Distinction Awards were given out during the ceremony, including the Spirit Award which was given to Rabiya Rehana from the College of Business, Garrett Williams from the College of Legal Studies, Chris Kang from the College of Healthcare, and Alexander Vargas from the College of Multimedia Design.
 Spirit Awards were given to students who consistently demonstrated loyalty, commitment, dedication, and service, building spirit and support among fellow students and the College.
 Instructor’s Choice Awards were given to students who demonstrated exceptional leadership in the classroom, contributing to a positive classroom environment, and assisting fellow students to succeed.